mickahell/quantum_lab/article.md

 The goal is to make everything possible to keep the image as simple as possible to use and to setup.
 Pre build image are already available in the [Docker Hub](https://hub.docker.com/search?q=mickahell%2Fquantum&type=image), allowing to just download the image and create container, so no need to clone the project and build entirely the images anymore.

+Also, the experiences part will be externalize in another GitHub repository and download automatically in the build phase, in order to keep the Docker image clean without too much _random_ data.

 If you have an idea of features do not hesitate and create an **[issue](https://github.com/mickahell/quantum_lab/issues/new)**.

 ## 5. Annexes <a class="anchor" id="annexes"></a>